The Worldview Institute:

 ABOUT THE WORLDVIEW INSTITUTE

 Seminar topics are designed to stimulate informal but academic discussions with practitioners in the international arena and to illuminate and explore business, political, economic and social trends in different regions of the world.
-This semester, the discussions will include among other things: the political and economic perspectives in Colombia after the Peace Agreement, the Syrian refugee crisis, U.S.-China relations, freedom of the press and a seminar discussion about Iran.
-In general, these are often practical seminars on multi-cultural considerations necessary for success in doing business in various regions of the world.
+Discussions may include topics such as Middle East affairs, the Pacific Rim, the European Union, international terrorism, conflict resolution and human rights as well as practical seminars on multi-cultural considerations necessary for success in doing business in various regions of the world.
 Where appropriate, the program also addresses the role of the United Nations within these contexts.
 Our discussions are led by distinguished lecturers including UN ambassadors, noted academics and leaders in global business.

 Dinners are capped at a maximum of 25 participants to facilitate intimate discussions.
 We offer a private tour of the United Nations as part of the program.
 We will issue a certificate of completion to participants who have attended 7 or more sessions.